IrishPixel/A-comparison-of-CNN-and-Transformer-based-methods/README.md

 # Resnet18

-The normalized Tiles should be stored in Data in two directories, Train and Test.
-For my runs I used a 60/40 train/test split.
+The normalized Tiles should be stored in Data in three directories, Train, Val and Test.
+For my runs I used a 40/20/40 train/validation/test split.

+### a) Training:

 Then call `train.py` using the following arguments:

 | Variable | Description |
 | ---------- | --------- |
 | -n | The name of the saved model |